 5. Finally, don’t give up in your search for support.
 I cannot stress strongly enough the fact that if you do not take care of yourself, you will not be able to care for your loved one.
 Find the support you need, even if the search for help is a frustrating process.
 Among religious communities, non-specific caregiver support groups, the Internet and MS-related organizations, support for caregivers is available in many communities.

-1. Donna says:
+1. Donna said:

 I’ve started a similar blog much like yours for what seems to be the same reason.
 I find that now that my husband cannot do much for himself that it is impossible for me to go to support groups or anywhere else for that matter.
 I thought maybe a blog would help me connect to others and obtain the support I’m seeking and at the same time be a resource for others.
 Thanks for your example.

-2. Gabrielle says:
+2. Gabrielle said:

 Dear Rick,